Iliana Iotova: Political career

+In the 2005 national elections, Iotova was elected to the National Assembly, an office she held until 2007.
+During her term, she headed the Bulgarian delegation to the Assemblée parlementaire de la Francophonie and member of the delegation to the Parliamentary Assembly of the Council of Europe.

-Member of the European Parliament, 2007–2017
+Member of the European Parliament (2007–2017)

 Iotova became a Member of the European Parliament in 2007 and was re-elected in 2014.
 There she was part of the Progressive Alliance of Socialists and Democrats group.

-In parliament, Iotova served on the Committee on the Internal Market and Consumer Protection (2007–2009), the Committee on Fisheries (2009–2014) and the Committee on Petitions (2009–2014).
+In parliament, Iotova served on the Committee on the Internal Market and Consumer Protection (2007–09), the Committee on Fisheries (2009–14), and the Committee on Petitions (2009–14).
 From 2012 until 2013, she was also a member of the Special Committee on Organised Crime, Corruption and Money Laundering.
 From the 2014 elections, she served as vice-chairwoman of the Committee on Civil Liberties, Justice and Home Affairs, under the leadership of chairman Claude Moraes.
 In this capacity, she was her parliamentary group's rapporteur on a 2015 report calling for the equitable distribution of 40,000 refugees across the European Union.

 In addition to her committee assignments, Iotova served as chairwoman of the parliament's delegation to the EU-Montenegro Stabilisation and Association Parliamentary Committee and as member of the delegation to the Parliamentary Assembly of the Mediterranean.
 She was also a member of the European Parliament Intergroup on Integrity (Transparency, Anti-Corruption and Organized Crime).